 Hijikata Tatsumi Archive

-- The 30th Anniversary of Hijikata Tatsumi’s Death: Talking Together about Hijikata Tatsumi 1/21
+- The 38th Anniversary of Hijikata Tatsumi’s Death: Talking together about Hijikata Tatsumi 1/21

 The ‘research archive’ consists mainly of material resources, and more recently a ‘digital archive’ that makes use of various digital media and data gathering systems.
-Although it remains an archive of primarily material documents, we have also begun to focus on digitalizing resources.
-Our current work therefore entails both the organization and exhibitions of documents, and the simultaneous construction of a database of digital archives.
+Although it remains an archive of primarily material documents, we have also begun to focus on digitizing resources.
+Our current work, therefore, entails both the organization and exhibitions of documents and the simultaneous construction of a database of digital archives.

 The future aims of the archive are centered on digitalizing and making available materials online, expanding and completing its document collections, and continuing to improve the quality of research conducted in relation to its materials.
 It hopes that the collection and dissemination of materials relating to Hijikata will help enrich and expand butoh research on an international level.

 Printed materials：Hijikata Portas Labyrintus, RCAAA Archives, RCAAA Archives (Pictures)

 Newspaper articles ：RCAAA Archives1、RCAAA Archives2

 Butoh notations _large size materials

 Audio materials_open-reel recordings